 Why are we talking about brakes if we are looking to go faster, surely brakes exist to slow you down?
 Yes, this is true, but having better braking capacity will contribute to your overall lap time.

 So how do brakes make you faster?
 Well, being better on the brakes allows you to extend the amount of time that you are on full throttle by allowing you to reduce your braking distances.
 This means that your average speed over the lap will increase, thus improving your lap time.

 So, what can you change to improve your brakes?
 This very much depends on the particular championship that you competing in.
-Certain championships will allow you to install motorsport braking systems that feature larger discs and calipers with your choice of brake pad friction material.
+Certain championships will allow you to install motorsport braking systems that feature larger discs and callipers with your choice of brake pad friction material.
 However, some championships require you to keep the standard braking system and only allow you to change the friction material.

 Let’s say that you are allowed to upgrade your whole braking system.
 What would you change first?

-The largest gains in braking performance can be found from increasing the size of both the brake discs and calipers.
+The largest gains in braking performance can be found from increasing the size of both the brake discs and callipers.
 A larger disc provides a larger surface area for the brake pads to act upon, with more friction to help slow the wheel down quicker.
-Larger calipers are not only designed to accommodate the larger discs, but they also provide a higher brake pad clamping force to better utilise the friction material.
+Larger callipers are not only designed to accommodate the larger discs, but they also provide a higher brake pad clamping force to better utilise the friction material.
 All of this means that you are able to brake harder and decrease your braking distances.

 Other options to consider are stainless steel overbraided brake hoses that improve the feel and consistency of the brake pedal, helping to inspire greater confidence every time that you apply the brakes.

 But what if your chosen championship doesn’t allow any changes to the braking system?
 How can you get the most out of your brakes?

 Even those more tightly restricted championships will allow you to change the brake pad friction material, as standard road pads will not be able to cope with the increased temperatures that occur on track.
 This means that there are a host of different brake pad compounds that are available to you.